I-80 (Interstate 80) Road Conditions

 I-80 Ohio Road Conditions

-No current ramp closures or construction reported on I‑80 in Ohio.
+- No specific closures or construction reported for today.

 I-80 Pennsylvania Road Conditions

-No current ramp closures or construction reported on I‑80 in Pennsylvania.
+- No specific closures or construction reported for today.

 I-80 New Jersey Road Conditions